data-for-change/anyway/docs/DOCKER.md

     docker exec -it <container-name> bash

+For example - to open the bash terminal of the db container:

+    docker exec -it db bash

 For example - to open the bash terminal of the anyway container:

     docker exec -it anyway bash

-For example - to open the bash terminal of the db container:
+Inside the bash terminal of anyway container - run the following to use postgres command line:

-    docker exec -it db bash
+    psql $DATABASE_URL

 **Be careful with the following command** Deleting an image(from `docker images`):